ldbv-by/bav4/README.md

 ###  `src/injection`

-The app-wide configuration of the internal Dependency Injection is done within the `config.js`.
+Contains the built-in dependency injection.
+The central configuration is done in `config.js`.

 ### `src/modules`

-Modules are single and independent code units with a concrete context and focus on one or more use cases of the application.
+Modules are single and independent (as far as possible) units of code.
+They have a concrete context and focus on one or more use cases of the application.

 Modules meet the following conventions: